IsaacIzy/WooperBot/README.md

 # WooperBot

-Discord bot for the best server on the internet wowee
+Discord bot framework/general purpose bot for easily creating custom functionality for your server.
+Makes no attempt to include moderation features, as many other bots exist that do that quite well already.

-Based on the Sapphire discord.js bot framework to minimize boilerplate and reinventing the wheel
+Built on sapphire, a bot framework for discord.js.
+Requires a mongoDB database